ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-16-comparison-of-ethereum-classic-and-ethereum-monetary-policies/index.md

 Ethereum never had eras, but has manually changed its monetary policy many times.

-Since genesis, ETH has paid miners 5 ETH per block until October of 2017 when they reduced the payment to 3.
-In February of 2019 they reduced the miner payment to 2 ETH per block.
-In August of 2021 they implemented EIP-1559 which started the coin burn system in which part of the transaction fees are burned thus reducing supply.
-And, in September of 2022 they migrated from proof of work to proof of stake where they changed the payment rate to validators to a variable system.
+Starting with its genesis block, ETH has paid miners 5 ETH per block until October 2017 when the payment was reduced to 3 ETH.
+In February 2019, the miner payment was again reduced to 2 ETH per block.
+Then, in August 2021, with the implementation of EIP-1559, the coin burn system was started in which part of the transaction fees are burned thus reducing supply.
+Finally, in September 2022, ETH was migrated from proof of work to proof of stake where the payment rate to validators was changed to a variable system.

 ## Pre-Mine